 Ph.D.
 2001, University of Basel

 Dr. Hetherington is interested in the application of mineralogy to the petrology, geochemistry and geochronology of crustal rocks.
-He has a particular interest in accessory and exotic phase minerals.
-Through the study of their compositions, fabrics and textures, the research aims to solve a variety of problems in sedimentary, metamorphic, igneous and hydrothermal rocks.
+He has a particular interest in accessory and exotic minerals.
+Through the study of their compositions, fabrics and textures, research aims to solve a variety of problems in sedimentary, metamorphic, igneous and hydrothermal rocks.
 Much of the work is based on field observations and he has worked in a diversity of geologic environments including Archean granites in southern Africa, Proterozoic metamorphic complexes in Norway and Canada, Cambro-Silurian sediments in the Oslo Rift and hydrothermal mineralised veins formed during exhumation of the European Central Alps.
 Hetherington also maintains a number of national and international collaborations, which provide opportunities for conducting a wide diversity of experimental and analytical studies.